luisSilva89/transaction-scheduler-api/README.md

 ## Setting the Program Running

 At the program root, execute `docker-compose up` to start containers for the program backend, database, and pgadmin client.
 Once all containers are running, you can interact with the program using Postman or any other software capable of sending HTTP requests.
+You can access the PgAdmin client by navigating to `http://localhost:5050`.
+`PGADMIN_DEFAULT_EMAIL: admin@admin.com`
+`PGADMIN_DEFAULT_PASSWORD: root`

 ## Using the Program